This post includes affiliate links.

 To finish the stitch, yarn over and pull through.
 You just crocheted your first reversed single crochet aka crab stitch.

-You’re now done and crocheted your first Crab Stitch Border.
+You’re now finished and have crocheted your first Crab Stitch Border.
 Feel free to practice on smaller projects first in case you have some trouble.
 I use the reversed single crochet anytime, I want to create a nice, elegant, but still sophisticated-looking border around my projects.

 If you had any trouble with the above photo tutorial, I highly recommend for you to check out my below video tutorial to learn how to crochet the Crab Stitch aka Reversed Single Crochet.
 It’s very detailed and shows every step.